LuminousLamp/TA-VE215/README.md

 # TA-VE215
-My teaching material of the course VE215, as a teaching assistant of SJTU
+This repository archives most of my teaching materials of the course VE215, as a teaching assistant of SJTU.

+Important materials includes:

+- Recitation class slides
+- Slides LaTeX documents
+- Homeworks